DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 This document is part of a set of specifications that define a common understanding of the principles and requirements for interoperable Information Packages according to the OAIS reference model (see Figure 1).

-The Common Specification for Information Packages (CSIP) identifies and standardises the common aspects of all information packages (Submission, Archival and Dissemination Information Packages, i.e. SIP, AIP and DIP, respectively) which are equally relevant and implemented by different functional entities of the overall digital preservation process (i.e. pre-ingest, ingest, long-term preservation and access).
+The Common Specification for Information Packages (CS IP) identifies and standardises the common aspects of all information packages (Submission, Archival and Dissemination Information Packages, i.e. SIP, AIP and DIP, respectively) which are equally relevant and implemented by different functional entities of the overall digital preservation process (i.e. pre-ingest, ingest, long-term preservation and access).

-The current E-ARK SIP specification does not repeat the information presented in the CSIP.
+The current E-ARK SIP specification does not repeat the information presented in the CS IP.
 Only the information that is absolutely necessary to understand the SIP specification is utlised in this document.
-This means that in order to fully understand this specification it is essential that the user reads the CSIP.
+This means that in order to fully understand this specification it is essential that the user reads the CS IP.

 ![Set of E-ARK Specifications](images/specificationset.png)

 **Figure 1**: Relationships between all E-ARK specifications.

-In general, the E-ARK SIP specification reuses and applies all the requirements laid out by the CSIP.
+In general, the E-ARK SIP specification reuses and applies all the requirements laid out by the CS IP.
 However, it extends it with aspects that are solely relevant to the process of transmitting and ingesting submission information into an OAIS environment.
-For example, the E-ARK SIP specification extends the CSIP with further requirements about submission agreements and information about the actors involved in the submission process.
+For example, the E-ARK SIP specification extends the CS IP with further requirements about submission agreements and information about the actors involved in the submission process.

 An additional concept is also part of this set of specifications.
 That is the Content Information Type Specifications.
 These are content-dependent specifications that include detailed information on how content, metadata, and documentation for specific types of content (i.e. data) can be handled within the packages.
 Currently, there are three such specifications: